haozhu233/ezsummary/README.md

 > Hadley will update tidyr on June 10th and that update will break this app.
 I will do an update to this app accordingly.
 > Update: I'm still working on updating this app and I'm adding some new features to it.
 It will be done before useR.

+> Update: I'm actively updating this package.
+Please don't use the github version for now.

 Introduction
 ------------